-Jean-Marc Parant Director representing the employees Nati Fren onality: ich Shares owned: 35 Voting rights: 65 Committee: • Ethics and Governance Committee Bic ography and experience Ethics and Governance Committee Date of birth: 28 September 1959 Date of 1st appointment: 27 November 2018 Term of office: Jean-Marc Parant has been designated Director representing the employees by the Central Works Council on 27 November 2018.
-Employee of the Ipsen Group since January 1989, he is currently Head of Digital Learning Solutions and was previously Training Director.
-He thus contributed to the implementation of the training management system within the Ipsen Group, notably through dedicated digital platforms.
-Jean-Marc Parant is graduated from the Bordeaux School of Medicine, specialized in the field of medical informatics (artificial intelligence and data bases) and graduated in statistics.
-He is also an expert in Training and Digital learning.
-2022 Shareholders' Meeting Positions and functions currently held Within the Ipsen Group or its main shareholders: n Outside the Ip shareholders: sen Group or its main Listed company: Listed compare ny: Ipsen SA (France), Director representing the employees esenting None Non listed cor npany: Non listed company: Ipsen Pharma SAS, Head of Digita Learning Solutions al Positions previously held that expired during tl he last five years None
+Jean-Marc Parant Director representing the employees National French ty: Shares owned: 35 Voting rights: 65 Committee: Biography and experience Ethics and Governance Committee Date of birth: 28 September 1959 Date of 1st appointment: 27 November 2018 Term of office: 2000 Chambackers!
+Macting Works Council on 27 November 2018.
+Employee of the Ipsen Group since Jar Solutions and was previously Training Di the training management system within platforms.
+Jean-Marc Parant is graduated from the of medical informatics (artificial intelligent loyee of the Ipsen Group since January 1989, he is currently Head of Digital Learning itions and was previously Training Director.
+He thus contributed to the implementation of training management system within the Ipsen Group, notably through dedicated digital 2022 Shareholders' Meeting Positions and functions currently held Within the Ipsen Group or its main shareholders: Outside the I shareholders psen Group or its main :: Listed company: Ipsen S.A.
+(France), Director represent the employees ng Listed compa any: Non listed company: Ipsen Pharma SAS, Head of Digital Learning Solutions Ipsen Pharma SAS, Head of Digital Positions previously held that expired during the last five years None

-Shares held under free share plans approved by the Board of Directors to the benefit of all the eligible employees or some of the Group employees.
-In capacity as director representing the employees, and in compliance with the Company's articles of association, the director representing the employees is not required to hold a minimum number of shares.
-Jean-Marc Parant has been a member of the Ethics and Governance Committee since 28 May 2019.
+\ Shares held under free share plans approved by the Board of Directors to the benefit of all the eligible employees or some of the Group employees.
+In capacity as director representing the employees, and in compliance with the Company's Articles of Association, the director representing the employees is not required to hold a minimum number of shares. \\ Jean-Marc Parant has been a member of the Ethics and Governance Committee since 28 May 2019.